fusiwei339/chgis-1911-topojson/README.md

 * Edit KMZ files using Google Earth.

 > To reduce the file size and keep the general shape of the map, I delete a number of small islands in the map.
-At last, save to KML file.
+Finally, save to KML file.

 * Convert KML files to topojson using: https://github.com/Georeactor/to-topojson